ADenver13/COMP_3125_Individual_Project_AidenDever/readme.md

 ## Description:

 A project that analyzes Montreal bike share (Bixi) usage and predicts the usage of individual stations using data from prior years.
-A .pdf of the associated reort can be found above.
+A .pdf of the associated report can be found above.

 ## Questions: